Office of Culture and Creative Services

 Film Development Program

 The purpose of the program, a joint effort between the OCCS and Kansas City Film & Media Office (a part of VisitKC), is to increase the number of film productions in the City, increase and sustain the number of local jobs in the industry, strengthen the City’s national reputation as a place for creative businesses, and promote the unique features, characteristics and assets within Kansas City neighborhoods.
-This program was passed by City Council in February 2016.
+This program was passed by City Council in February 2016 and officially launched on May 31, 2016.
+Information about the program, including eligibility and document requirements, is available at VisitKC.

 ArtSpace Preliminary Feasibility Report